SAP-samples/cloud-sdk-team-calendar/exercises/06-deploy-to-cf.md

 cf push
 ```

-As this will take a moment, proceed to the next step in the mean time.
+As this will take a moment, proceed to the next step in the meantime.

 ## Configure Destinations on SAP BTP

 Login to the [SAP BTP cockpit](https://cockpit.hanatrial.ondemand.com/cockpit/#/home/trialhome) and find your subaccount.
 Check the _Connectivity_ tab on the left.
 Here you will find your configuration for connectivity services: **destinations** and **cloud connectors**.
-You will need to [configure a cloud connector](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/e6c7616abb5710148cfcf3e75d96d596.html) when you want to connect to an on premise system.
-Today, we will connect to a mocked cloud system and will therefore skip this step.
+You will need to [configure a cloud connector](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/e6c7616abb5710148cfcf3e75d96d596.html) when you want to connect to an on-premise system.

 As we will retrieve data from SAP S/4HANA and SAP SuccessFactors, we have to configure those systems as destinations.
 Click on the destinations and add two new destinations: